-The following graph shows a comparison of cumulative total shareholder return, calculated on a dividend reinvested basis, for the five fiscal years ended August 31, 2002, for the Common Stock, the S and P 600 SmallCap Index in which the Company was included as of August 31, 2002 and the S and P Diversified Commercial Services Index, the index to which the Company was assigned in the S and P 600 SmallCap Index.
-Previously, the Company had been included in the Consumer (Jewelry, Novelties and Gifts) Index, but was moved to the Diversified Commercial Services Index by the S and P 600 SmallCap Index when that index adjusted its categories.
-The Diversified Commercial Services Index consists of 20 companies similar in size and nature to Franklin Covey.
-The Company is no longer a part of the S and P 600 SmallCap Index but believes that the S and P 600 SmallCap Index and the Diversified Commercial Services Index continues to provide appropriate benchmarks with which to company's stock performance.
+The following graph shows a comparison of cumulative total shareholder return, calculated on a dividend reinvested basis, for the five fiscal years ended August 31, 2003, for the Common Stock, the S&P 600 SmallCap Index in which the Company was included as of August 31, 2003 and the S&P Diversified Commercial Services Index, the index to which the Company was assigned in the S&P 600 SmallCap Index.
+Previously, the Company had been included in the Consumer (Jewelry, Novelties and Gifts) Index, but was moved to the Diversified Commercial Services Index by the S&P 600 SmallCap Index when that index adjusted its categories.
+The Diversified Commercial Services Index consists of 18 companies similar in size and nature to Franklin Covey.
+The Company is no longer a part of the S&P 600 SmallCap Index but believes that the S&P 600 SmallCap Index and the Diversified Commercial Services Index continues to provide appropriate benchmarks with which to compare the Company's stock performance.